 The color spectrum view can be activated by selecting the Spectrum section in the color selector view.

 The color spectrum view is used to select colors visually from the spectrum of a color mode.
 The color mode used for the visual selection is picked from the Model field.
-Depending on the selected color mode, an additional list is shown next to the Model field, allowing a more detailed control over how a color spectrum is displayed.
+Depending on the selected color mode, an additional list is shown next to the Model field, allowing more control over how a color spectrum is displayed.

 The color harmonies view is activated by selecting the Harmonies section in the color selector view.